Develop a competitive edge at the intersection of technology and business strategy as a working professional.

 Master of Science in Information Systems Program Overview

-- Typical program length is 27 months, with 36 credits
+- Typical program length is 24 months, with 36 credits.

-- Minimum of two years of professional work experience
+- Two years of professional work experience preferred.

 Graduates of the MSIS program will be prepared to provide leadership in the Information Systems field.
 It is a professional degree that: